 I want to thank you for everything you've done for Willie.
 Also for Tad, the president, and me.
-There's not been a moment when you've not supported us with your heart and soul-especially when we've been sick and depressed, which is much of the time.
+You've supported us with your heart and soul-especially when we've been sick and distressed, which is much of the time.
 We couldn't have survived without you.
 I want you to know that.